mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 ## Rack-Aware Placement

-The DC/OS Cassandra Service does not currently leverage rack information for placement decisions.
-However, placement across racks can be performed manually using placement constraints; application-level configuration will still not be possible.
+Apache Cassandra's Rack-Aware Replication is not supported at this time.

 ## Security

-The security features are not supported at this time.
+Apache Cassandra's native TLS, authentication, and authorization features are not supported at this time.

 ## Overlay networks

-When Cassandra is deployed on a virtual network, the configuration cannot be updated after installation.
+When the DC/OS Cassandra Service is deployed on a virtual network, the configuration cannot be updated after installation.

 ## Data Center Name

 Data Center Name:

-The name of the data center cannot be changed after Cassandra installation. `service.data_center` and `service.rack` options are not allowed to be modified once Cassandra is installed.
+The name of the data center cannot be changed after installation. `service.data_center` and `service.rack` options are not allowed to be modified once Cassandra is installed.

 ```
 "service": {